saronnhong/TodoVue/README.md

 # VueJS Todo List

 ## Overview
 Todo List is a Vue Front End App that is able to Add and Delete tasks.
 The App makes GET and POST requests using Axios to https://jsonplaceholder.typicode.com/todos to simulate to real back end.
+Followed guide from https://www.youtube.com/watch?v=Wy9q22isx3U

 ## Technologies
 The Eat-Da-Burger app was created using these technologies